Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-listing-component.md

 ]
 ```

-The ":id" in the URL will tell the router to put id of the listing in the URL whenever it is navigated to.
-This will also allow us to send the id of that specific Listing to API for us to fetch.
+The `:id` in the URL will tell the router to put the `id` of the listing in the URL whenever it is navigated to.
+This will also allow us to send the `id` of that specific Listing to API for us to fetch.

 Next up create a `Listing.vue` file in the pages folder and add the following: